 Projects per year

-Maria has developed expertise in communications regulation, communication and social policy, new media and older people, digital media, disability, age and ageism.
-Maria's current research examines digital data, media technologies and age relations as part of complex sets of relations of power that shape a person’s experience along time and other social markers of difference, including gender, race and class.
+Maria has developed expertise in communications and social policy, new media and older people, digital media, smart mobility, and age relations.
+Maria's current research examines digital data, smart mobility and age relations as part of complex sets of relations of power that shape a person’s experience and social inclusion along time and other social markers of difference, including gender, race and class.

 Maria obtained her BA in Political Science from Panteion University of Social and Political Sciences (Athens).
 She then completed an MA in Communication Policy (City, University of London) and a PhD at the Centre for Research into Innovation, Culture and Technology (Brunel University).
 Sourbati’s doctorate examined the co-evolution of television technologies, markets and regulation.